 - One of the graduate programs offered by the Department of Political Science at the University of Toronto

-Given the unorthodox nature of my research, I also co-supervise and serve on the committees of doctoral students outside of political science, including computer science, law, and engineering.
+Given the unorthodox nature of my research, I also co-supervise and serve on the committees of doctoral students outside of political science, including computer science, law, and information studies.

 Undergraduate Students